 No. Step Procedure 10.
 Disclosure & Barring Service check: Every applicant - who is made a conditional offer of employment/volunteering (and where the post requires them to possess one i.e. Trustees) - will be required to undergo an enhanced DBS check which proves satisfactory to NCF.
 If the job role involves regulated activity, the DBS check will also include a check against the barred list.
 All new staff and volunteers in posts requiring any level of DBS check will be required to subscribe to the DBS update service.
-Where there is a positive disclosure, NCF will follow its Managing Positive Disclosure Policy and Flowchart .
+Where there is a positive disclosure, NCF will follow its Managing Positive Disclosure Policy and Flowchart.
 11. Employment references: Every applicant who is made a conditional offer of employment/volunteering will have a minimum of two references (covering the last five years of employment) taken up.
 The reference will specifically enquire from each referee whether the applicant is considered suitable to work with children and adults at risk.
-12. Safeguarding policies and procedures: be required to sign their statement of terms and conditions o employment/volunteer's agreement agreeing to abide by all policies and procedures 13.
-Induction training: All new recruits will be given an induction plan - appropriate to the role they have been recruited for - to enable them to effectively undertake their responsibilities.
+12. Safeguarding policies and procedures: Every new recruit will receive a copy of NCF's Safeguarding Handbook and will be required to sign their statement of terms and conditions of employment/volunteer's agreement agreeing to abide by all policies and procedures contained within this document.
+13. Induction training: All new recruits will be given an induction plan - appropriate to the role they have been recruited for - to enable them to effectively undertake their responsibilities.
 Part of this induction training will include training and awareness on how to keep all children and adults at risk - that use the organisation's services - safe from harm.
 14. Probationary period: All job offers will be conditional on the successful completion of a probationary period being completed.
 No new recruit will be confirmed in to post until they have completed their probationary period (and any extension of that period) and have been formally reviewed through the completion of a post-induction review form.